hycis/TensorGraph/README.md

 build these models and that's what TensorGraph is designed for.
 It's a very simple framework that adds a very thin layer above tensorflow.
-It is for more advanced users who want to have more control and flexibility over his model building and efficient at the same time.
+It is for more advanced users who want to have more control and flexibility over his model building and who wants efficiency at the same time.

 -----
 ### Target Audience
-TensorGraph is targeted more at intermediate to advance users who feel keras or other packages is having too much restrictions on model building, and someone who don't want to rewrite the standard layers in tensorflow constantly.
+TensorGraph is targeted more at intermediate to advance users who feel keras or other packages is having too much restrictions and too much black box on model building, and someone who don't want to rewrite the standard layers in tensorflow constantly.
 Also for enterprise users who want to share deep learning models easily between teams.

 -----
 ### Install